johnwcowan/r7rs-work/MicroXmlCowan.md

 `(sxml-make-parent-mapping `*document*`)`

 Creates a parent mapping based on the SXML element *document*.
-A parent mapping is an opaque object that maps an element to its parent.
+A parent mapping is an opaque object that maps each element to its parent, or to `#f` if there is no parent.
 Returns the parent mapping.

 `(sxml-parent `*element parent-mapping*`)`

-Uses *parent-mapping* to determine the parent of *element* and returns it, or `#f` if there is none.
+Uses *parent-mapping* to determine the parent of *element* and returns it, or `#f` if there is no parent.

 `(sxml-detach-parent! `*element parent-mapping*`)`